TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 event ID, detector name, and the species ID ( species will be NA if it has not been set using `setSpecies`).
-In addition to `getDetectorData`, there are also three functions that do the exact same thing to get data for only specific detectors, `getClickData`, `getWhistleData`, and `getCepstrumData`.
+In addition to `getDetectorData`, there are also three functions that do the exact same thing to get data for only specific detectors, `getClickData`, `getWhistleData`, `getCepstrumData`, and `getGPLData`.
 These have the exact same functionality, and are just convenient to directly output a dataframe instead of needing to access it from a list.